Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 - I am uncertain about the practicality of the approach.

 - My implementation of SAE unlearning burdened the model with a significant capability hit on predicting-the-next-token tasks.
-The Unlearn model showed clear decreases in fluency and comprehensibility during prompt completion tasks.
 These capability decreases may discourage stakeholders from adopting this method.

 - However, I strongly suspect that this can be mitigated.
 My approach was rough, as I was pretty focused on MVP, can-I-get-this-to-work style of experiments.
-I could imagine generating a more subtle technique with about one or two days of additional work.
+I could imagine generating a subtler technique with one or two days of additional work.

 - I still strongly suspect that SAE Unlearning will turn out to be more robust than approximate fine-tuning methods, but I was not able to confirm this suspicion in the time I had.

 # Introduction

 In the course of unsupervised training, models can acquire harmful capabilities or undesired knowledge.
 Unlearning is the process of selectively removing this information from a model.
 For example, if a model was exposed to copyrighted content during training, a company may want to limit mentions of it during inference.
-Similarly, engineers distributing a model to a wide audience may want to make sure that model does not assist bad actors by providing sensitive information.
+Similarly, engineers distributing a model to a wide audience may want to ensure that model does not assist bad actors by providing sensitive information.